denizyuret/Knet.jl/README.md

 ```

 Currently convolution and pooling are only supported on the GPU for
 4-D and 5-D arrays.
-So we reshape our data and transfer it along with
+So we reshape our data and transfer it to the GPU
-the parameters to the GPU by converting them into KnetArray:
+along with the parameters by converting them into KnetArrays:

 ```
 dtrn = map(d->(KnetArray(reshape(d[1],(28,28,1,100))), KnetArray(d[2])), dtrn)